shivanshu814/KraftBase/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Additional Libraries and Frameworks

+- [Leaflet](https://leafletjs.com/) - Used for mapping functionality.
+- [Chakra UI](https://chakra-ui.com/) - Integrated for UI components.

 ## Learn More

 To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn) - An interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## Deployed Version

+You can access the deployed version of this project [here](https://kraft-base.vercel.app/).

 ## Deploy on Vercel